 A car with the same formula as the aging G37 sedan, however, isn't bad at all—provided you're not attached to the latest in-car technology.
 With a 328-horsepower, 3.7-liter V-6 and a quick-shifting seven-speed automatic transmission—very similar to what you'll find in the newer Q50—the Q40 is fundamentally quick and responsive.
 Excellent steering and firm suspension tuning bring great driver control, with dynamics and poise that truly make it one of the best-handling sport sedans at any price.

 Standard features on the 2015 Infiniti Q40 include leather upholstery, eight-way power heated front seats, Shodo aluminum trim, electroluminescent gauges, the Intelligent Key system, a Bluetooth hands-free calling interface, and 17-inch alloy wheels.
 Major options on the Q40 include a Bose Studio on Wheels sound system, a rearview camera, and a hard-drive-based navigation system with voice recognition.

 The Q40 may be bench-sitting for 2015, with a new, smaller model waiting in the wings.
-Or the Q40 badge might be fleeting.
+Or the Q40 badge might simply be fleeting.
 We'll update this page as soon as Infiniti gives us a better idea of why this model is being kept alive and for how long it will stick around.
 For now, it offers a tried and true sport sedan at a better price.
 It likely will be replaced by the Q30, a new model that will be based on Mercedes-Benz's MFA architecture—it underpins the CLA-Class four-door coupe and GLA-Class baby crossover.
 The new car will also share engines with Mercedes.